AdobeDocs/experience-manager-cloud-manager.en/help/using/code-quality-testing.md

 * **Disk I/O Wait Time** - A graph of disk I/O wait time during the test period

 * **Page Error Rate** - A graph of page errors per minute during the test period
-  * A CSV file listing pages which have produced an error during the test
+  * A CSV file listing pages that have produced an error during the test

 * **Disk Bandwidth Utilization** - A graph of disk bandwidth utilization during the test period